 How to Encrypt a Site Hosted on a Raspberry Pi with Certbot

-The following instruction will show you how to encrypt a site hosted on a Raspberry Pi.
+The instructions below will guide you through encrypting a site hosted on a Raspberry Pi.

 Creating a New Certificate: